The Essential Guide to Borough Market, London

 Neal’s Yard Dairy

-British cheeses that travel well if wrapped properly, and staff who’ll happily advise on what will survive a journey.
+- British cheeses that travel well if wrapped properly, and staff who’ll happily advise on what will survive a journey.
 Blues, cheddars, and aged wheels are all solid choices.
+If you didn’t already load up while tasting, this is where you correct that mistake.

 L’Ubriaco

-Wine-soaked “drunken” cheese matured in Merlot, Cabernet, or Raboso.
-It’s bold, unusual, and exactly the sort of thing people ask about when you put it on the table.
+- Wine‑soaked “drunken” cheese matured in Merlot, Cabernet, or Raboso.
+Bold, unusual, and exactly the sort of thing people ask about when you put it on the table.

 Truffles, oils & flavour boosters